 Renovation: Roxbury Home

-Great attention to detail was paid in the insulation package, heating and cooling systems, and air sealing in an effort to create a relatively conventional looking home that had a very small ecological footprint.
-Because conventional looking homes can limit the extent the design can create passive solar gain, we needed to use technology to offset this challenge.
+Great attention to detail was paid in the insulation package, heating, and cooling systems, and air sealing in an effort to create a relatively conventional-looking home that had a very small ecological footprint.
+Because conventional-looking homes can limit the extent the design can create a passive solar gain, we needed to use technology to offset this challenge.
 The home is heated and cooled with a ground source geothermal heat pump.
-The home boasts and R-70 ceiling and R-35 walls, radiant slab heating in the home and the garage, and a guest apartment above the garage that uses a separate geothermal heat pump to create forced hot air and air conditioning.
-In over 3700 sq ft of conditioned space the entire heating load on the house is around 50,000 BTUs on a -10F day.
+The home boasts an R-70 ceiling and R-35 walls, radiant slab heating in the home and the garage, and a guest apartment above the garage that uses a separate geothermal heat pump to create forced hot air and air conditioning.
+In over 3700 sq ft of conditioned space, the entire heating load on the house is around 50,000 BTUs on a -10F day.
 To put that in perspective, that is about what a large water domestic hot water heater puts out.

 The result is a wonderful, warm, and bright home that specifically serves the needs of this couple.
-With careful planning and forethought, all the systems of the home work in conjunction to produce a low maintenance and high quality home that will serve it's new owners for may years to come.
+With careful planning and forethought, all the systems of the home work in conjunction to produce low maintenance and high-quality home that will serve its new owners for may years to come.